 It is our aim to:

-- Provide a prompt, accurate, courteous, efficient and impartial service to all of our service users.
+- provide prompt, accurate, courteous, efficient and impartial service to all of our service users.

-- We would ask that Service Users be equally courteous and respectful when communicating with Appeals Service staff.
+We would ask that Service Users be equally courteous and respectful when communicating with National Appeals Service staff.

-Schemes for which appeals can be made to Appeals Service in the Health Service Executive:
+Schemes for which appeals can be made to National Appeals Service in the Health Service Executive:

 - Medical Cards & GP Visit Cards (GPV) including General Medical /GPV cards, Over 70s Medical/GPV cards and Cards relating to persons 16-25 years of age - This is operated in line with the provisions of the Health Act 1970, as amended, and relevant regulations and guidelines.